Elcano20241021/Angolan-Bank-chatbot-demonstration/README.md

 This project combines:

-LangChain for RAG orchestration
+- LangChain for RAG orchestration;

-OpenAI GPT-3.5 Turbo for response generation
+- OpenAI GPT-3.5 Turbo for response generation;

-Hugging Face sentence transformers for embeddings
+- Hugging Face sentence transformers for embeddings;

-Chroma for vector storage
+- Chroma for vector storage;

-Streamlit for the chatbot interface
+- Streamlit for the chatbot interface

 Users can upload PDF, TXT, DOCX, or CSV files, and the chatbot will retrieve the most relevant chunks before answering.